rancher/docs/content/k3s/latest/en/installation/disable-flags/_index.md

 ip-172-31-14-69   Ready    control-plane,master        5h39m   v1.20.4+k3s1
 ```

-Note that you can run `kubectl` commands only on the k3s server that has the api running, and you cant run `kubectl` commands on etcd only nodes.
+Note that you can run `kubectl` commands only on the k3s server that has the api running, and you can't run `kubectl` commands on etcd only nodes.

 ### Re-enabling control components